 The Saul Alexander Foundation Gallery of the Charleston County Public Library provides space for juried art exhibitions, solo or group, at the Main Library, 68 Calhoun Street, Charleston, SC 29401.
 Preference is given to work reflecting experiences and viewpoints of South Carolina residents.

-Submissions to exhibit can only be accepted during September of 2014.
-The works of each selected artist or group will be exhibited for one month beginning in February of 2015.
+Gallery submissions will be accepted starting September 1, 2017.
+The works of each selected artist or group will be exhibited for one month beginning in February of 2018.
 For more information, please email firstname.lastname@example.org.

-Applications, which must be included with an artist’s submission are available online, at the Main Reference Desk, or by calling 843-805-6949.
+Applications, which must be included with an artist's submission, are available online (see link below) or by calling 843-805-6840.

-Gallery and Display Case Policy: The Charleston County Public Library offers an opportunity to South Carolina artists and craftsmen, who have been selected by a jury of local art professionals, to present their work to the public.
+Gallery Procedures: The Charleston County Public Library offers an opportunity to South Carolina artists and craftsmen, who have been selected by a jury of local art professionals, to present their work to the public.

 With the exhibition space serving as an avenue for the respectful exchange of artistic and conceptual ideas within a diverse constituency, these exhibitions should reflect the varied experiences and viewpoints of the people of South Carolina.
-The Charleston County Public Library Gallery Committee selects artists and craftsmen for inclusion in the exhibition schedule solely on the basis of the quality of their work.
+The Charleston County Public Library Gallery Committee selects artists and craftsmen for inclusion in the exhibition schedule on the basis of the quality of their work and suitability for the space.

-Submission Guidelines: Artists must submit a current resume and a minimum of 8, maximum of 12 examples of their work in the form of photographs, CDs or other electronic medium appropriate for display to the Charleston County Public Library Gallery Committee.
+Submission Guidelines: Artists must submit a current resume and 8 to 12 examples of their work in the form of photographs, CDs or other electronic medium appropriate for display to the Charleston County Public Library Gallery Committee.
+We recommend visiting the space prior to submission to determine the suitability of the space for your work.

 Examples submitted must be representative of the work intended for display, and appropriately labeled with the artist's name, the title, medium and size.